tommus/android-04-firebase-remote-config/README.md

 1. **data** - implements networking, domain and persistence models, converters and managers,
 2. **application** - produces executable Android application.

+## Firebase

+Before trying to compile this sample project, you need to configure Firebase application first.

+  > Remember you can add multiple sample apps to the same Firebase project.
+There is no need to create separate projects for each app.

+To add sample application to a Firebase project:

+- use the `applicationId` value specified in the `application/build.gradle` file of the application as the Android package name,
+- download generated `google-services.json` file and copy it to the `application` module base directory.

+  > Note that this file is not tracked by git, so remember you need to repeat the process in case if you will remove this project from your hard drive.

 ## Gradle properties

 Available options that can be configured in `gradle.properties` file: